The Maine Jobs & Recovery Plan

 These ARP funds offer an opportunity to build new infrastructure and start pilot programs to support skill advancement, outreach, and build the bridge that connects workers to open opportunities, establish services for emerging industries, expand supports for employers and workers, and enhance program outreach and evaluation.

-Establish the Maine Connectivity Authority to Achieve Universally Available Broadband: $21M
+- Achieve Universally Available Broadband: $21M

 The lack of high-speed broadband access in communities across the state continues to exacerbate the hardships of the COVID-19 pandemic.
 From students who are unable to log into remote school to older Mainers unable to access telehealth to the thousands of workers and businesses who struggled with remote work, inadequate connectivity impedes the daily lives of our people and our state’s economic future.